0999ad/OSINT-timeline/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with any improvements or new features you'd like to see in the OSINT Timeline Tool.

-## License
-[Include your license information here.]

----

-This updated `README.md` includes full instructions for setting up and running the OSINT Timeline Tool in a virtual environment.
-Let me know if you need any further updates or assistance!